-The relative risk of entry into a first civil marriage has stayed very low so far, and according to our data it even decreased in both parts of Italy during our period of observation (1980-2003).
-In Northern and Central Italy, first consensual unions seem to substitute for first civil marriages in the same period.
+Fig. 4 Trends in (standardized) relative risks of union formation.
+Competing risks by type of union for each region of residence at birth.
+Childless non-pregnant Italian women, 1980-2003 seem to substitute for first civil marriages in the same period.
 We are not aware that this detail has appeared in the literature before; no one before us seems to have discovered this partial conversion of first civil marriages into first cohabitations over time.
-Unfortunately we cannot pursue this issue for we do not have sufficient data for a robust analysis.
+Unfortunately, we cannot pursue this issue for we do not have sufficient data for a robust analysis.